simonprickett/visual-bloom-filter-for-pi/README.md

 }
 ```

 Response will always be `true`.
-Return code is 201.
+Return code is always 201.
+The LEDs will indicate which bits in the Bloom filter your new element hashed to.

 ### See if an Element Exists in the Bloom Filter